-Debit card, like credit card is a small plastic card with a unique number mapped with the bank account number.
+Debit card, like credit card, is a small plastic card with a unique number mapped with the bank account number.
 It is required to have a bank account before getting a debit card from the bank.
-The major difference between debit card and credit card is that in case of payment through debit card, amount gets deducted from card's bank account immidiately and there should be sufficient balance in bank account for the transaction to get completed.
-Whereas in case of credit card there is no such compulsion.
+The major difference between a debit card and a credit card is that in case of payment through debit card, the amount gets deducted from the card's bank account immediately and there should be sufficient balance in the bank account for the transaction to get completed; whereas in case of a credit card transaction, there is no such compulsion.

-Debit cards free customer to carry cash, cheques and even merchants accepts debit card more readily.
-Having restriction on amount being in bank account also helps customer to keep a check on his/her spendings.
+Debit cards free the customer to carry cash and cheques.
+Even merchants accept a debit card readily.
+Having a restriction on the amount that can be withdrawn in a day using a debit card helps the customer to keep a check on his/her spending.

-Smart card is again similar to credit card and debit card in apperance but it has a small microprocessor chip embedded in it.
-It has the capacity to store customer work related/personal information.
-Smart card is also used to store money which is reduced as per usage.
+Smart card is again similar to a credit card or a debit card in appearance, but it has a small microprocessor chip embedded in it.
+It has the capacity to store a customer’s work-related and/or personal information.
+Smart cards are also used to store money and the amount gets deducted after every transaction.

-E-Money transactions refers to situation where payment is done over the network and amount gets transferred from one financial body to another financial body without any involvement of a middleman.
-E-money transactions are faster, convenient and saves a lot of time.
+E-Money transactions refer to situation where payment is done over the network and the amount gets transferred from one financial body to another financial body without any involvement of a middleman.
+E-money transactions are faster, convenient, and saves a lot of time.

-Online payments done via credit card, debit card or smart card are examples of e-money transactions.
+Online payments done via credit cards, debit cards, or smart cards are examples of emoney transactions.
 Another popular example is e-cash.
-In case of e-cash, both customer and merchant both have to sign up with the bank or company issuing e-cash.
+In case of e-cash, both customer and merchant have to sign up with the bank or company issuing e-cash.

 Electronic Fund Transfer

 It is a very popular electronic payment method to transfer money from one bank account to another bank account.
-Accounts can be in same bank or different bank.
-Fund transfer can be done using ATM (Automated Teller Machine) or using computer.
+Accounts can be in the same bank or different banks.
+Fund transfer can be done using ATM (Automated Teller Machine) or using a computer.

-Now a day, internet based EFT is getting popularity.
-In this case, customer uses website provided by the bank.
-Customer logins to the bank's website and registers another bank account.
+Nowadays, internet-based EFT is getting popular.
+In this case, a customer uses the website provided by the bank, logs in to the bank's website and registers another bank account.
 He/she then places a request to transfer certain amount to that account.
-Customer's bank transfers amount to other account if it is in same bank otherwise transfer request is forwarded to ACH (Automated Clearing House) to transfer amount to other account and amount is deducted from customer's account.
-Once amount is transferred to other account, customer is notified of the fund transfer by the bank.
+Customer's bank transfers the amount to other account if it is in the same bank, otherwise the transfer request is forwarded to an ACH (Automated Clearing House) to transfer the amount to other account and the amount is deducted from the customer's account.
+Once the amount is transferred to other account, the customer is notified of the fund transfer by the bank.